Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/dr23.png)
 <br/><br/>

-Repeat the process as before in the "Prediction Source"  and on tables create a new table
+Repeat the process as before in the "Prediction Source" (choose the data connection) and on tables create a new table

 ![](assets/dr26.png)
 <br/><br/>